 There are also some great restaurants and hotels in Natchez, and the people who live there are amicable and welcoming.
 When visiting Natchez, there are a few great places to stay.
 The Natchez Grand Hotel is a great option, as is the Hampton Inn and Suites Natchez.
 These hotels offer comfortable rooms and excellent service within walking distance of the town’s main attractions.

 21. Baton Rouge, LA

-- The Capitol Building: This beautiful Beaux Arts building is home to the Louisiana state government and features stunning architecture and artwork.
-Guided tours are available and include stops in the House and Senate chambers and the ceremonial office of the Governor.
+Also, the Capitol Building is a great landmark to visit.
+This beautiful Beaux-Arts building is home to the Louisiana state government and features stunning architecture and artwork.
+Guided tours are available and include stops in the House and Senate chambers and the Governor’s ceremonial office.

-- The Hampton Inn & Suites Baton Rouge Downtown: This centrally-located hotel is perfect for anyone looking to be close to all of the action in Baton Rouge.
-The Hampton Inn offers free WiFi, free breakfast, and a pool and fitness center for guests to enjoy.
+- The Hampton Inn & Suites Baton Rouge Downtown: This centrally-located hotel is perfect for anyone close to all the action in Baton Rouge.
+The Hampton Inn offers free WiFi, complimentary breakfast, and a pool and fitness center for guests to enjoy.

 - L’Auberge Casino & Hotel: This luxurious casino and hotel is located on the banks of the river and offers the finest in Louisiana hospitality.
 The hotel features rooms with river views, free WiFi, and access to the casino’s non-stop action.